Minimak: A layout that fixes QWERTY and isn't impossible to learn

 Minimak 4-key Layout

 The Minimak layout gives 60% of the benefit of Dvorak while changing just 4 keys from QWERTY.
-Think about that for a moment.

 Download